pfsense/docs/source/packages/vnstat.rst

 Known Issues
 ------------

-.. seealso:: You can find a list of known issues with the this package on the `pfSense bug tracker`_.
+.. seealso:: Report a problem or find a list of known issues with this package on the `pfSense bug tracker`_.

 Package Support
 ---------------